RazorOp/razorops-web/_posts/2018-11-16-setup-razorops-ci-cd-for-java.md

 ---
-title: language-java
+title: Setup Razorops CI CD For Java
-layout: post
+layout: doc
 date: '2018-11-16 18:10:52'
-permalink: "/:title/"
+permalink: "/docs/:title/"
+category: doc
+author: Ranbir
 ---

-# Configuring a Java App on RazorOps

 This document describes how to configure Razorops using a sample application written in Java.